-'You waiting for Babe, I suppose?'
-'Of course,' replied Ned.
+"You waiting for Babe, I suppose?"
+"Of course," replied Ned.

-'You wait long time then.
+"You wait long time then.
 Babe had some heart attack last night.
-Babe is in his bed dying right now.'
+Babe is in his bed dying right now."
 Ned sprang to his feet and grabbed Martin by the coat.

-'Hey, Thomas!
+"Hey, Thomas!
 You let go.
-You want to be strapped up in punishment cell?'
-'Take me to him!'
+You want to be strapped up in punishment cell?"
+"Take me to him!"
 Ned yelled.
-'Take me to him right now.'
-'I don't take you to nobody,' Martin sneered.
-'Who you think you are?
+"Take me to him right now."
+"I don't take you to nobody," Martin replied, sneering.
+"Who you think you are?
 You don't tell me orders.
-I tell you orders.'
-Ned let go of Martin's collar and started to smoothe it down placatingly.
-'Please, Martin,' he said.
-'Try to understand.
+I tell you orders."
+Ned let go of Martin's collar and started to smooth it down placatingly.
+"Please, Martin," he said.
+"Try to understand.
 Babe is everything to me.
-He is my father, my brother and my only friend.
-We are like . . . we are like you and Henrik.'
-Ned gestured towards where a young newly-arrived Swede was sat trembling and hugging his knees in a basket-chair at the other end of the room.
-'You and Henrik, how close you are.
+He is my father, my brother, and my only friend.
+We are like . . . we are like you and Henrik."
+Ned gestured towards where a young newly arrived Swede sat trembling and hugging his knees in a wicker chair at the other end of the room.
+"You and Henrik, how close you are.
 How wonderful it is.
 It is the same with Babe and me.
-You understand don't you?
+You understand, don't you?
 You do understand.
-I know Dr Mallo would understand.
-He would want me to be with Babe now, I am sure of it.'
+I know Dr. Mallo would understand.
+He would want me to be with Babe now, I am sure of it."
 Martin's eyes narrowed and then dropped.
-'I let you see Babe, you don't go talking bad things about me to Dr Mallo?'
-'Never, Martin.
-Never would I say bad things about you to Dr Mallo.
+"I let you see Babe, you don't go talking bad things about me to Dr. Mallo?"
+"Never, Martin.
+Never would I say bad things about you to Dr. Mallo.
 You are my friend, Martin.
-My good friend.'
+My good friend."
 Ned allowed Martin to lead him to the hospital wing.
 It took him past Mallo's office and into a corridor down which he had never been before.
 Babe was the only patient in the small four-bed ward.
 Lying on his back with a tube up his nose, he seemed shrunken and old.
-Ned knelt by his bed and looked at the face he loved so deeply.
-'Babe,' he whispered, 'Babe, it's Thomas.'
-'I come back half an hour,' said Martin, closing and locking the door.
-'You go then.
-Not see Babe again.'
+Ned knelt by the bed and looked at the face he loved so deeply.
+"Babe," he whispered.
+"Babe, it's Thomas."
+"I come back half an hour," said Martin, closing and locking the door.
+"You go then.
+Not see Babe again."
 Ned could see the thick orbs of Babe's eyeballs rolling under the loosened skin of his eyelids.
-'Ned?'
+"Ned?"
 The name came out in a whispered breath.